data-lessons/SQL-business/_episodes/00-sql-introduction.md

 > ## Think about this situation
 >
 > Imagine if you are a owner of a convenience store, and you are trying to record your soda purchase record <br>
-> In each invoice, it contains the following infortaion: <br>
+> In each invoice, it contains the following information: <br>
 > Invoice id, Date, Category, Soda name, Volume, Cost, Retail Price, Vendor, Number of bottle purchased <br>
 > How would you store the data?
 {: .challenge}